jrbeverly/stack-opengl/README.md

 The project icon is retrieved from [the Noun Project](docs/icon/icon.json).
 The original source material has been altered for the purposes of the project.
 The icon is used under the terms of the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

-The project icon is by [Five by Five from the Noun Project](https://thenounproject.com/term/startup/38246/).
+The project icon is by [Christina Witt George from the Noun Project](https://thenounproject.com/term/cube/4025/).